Group Counseling & Support

 These groups are small, guided spaces where you can work alongside other students on personal growth and develop tools to feel better and navigate life’s challenges.
 Build skills, gain insight, and connect with peers in a supportive environment led by mental health professionals.

-Finding Peace from Family Chaos
+Finding Peace from Family Stress

-- To join: Email [email protected] or [email protected] to schedule an individual pre-group meeting.
+- To join: Email [email protected]

 Mindful Self-compassion & Support

-- When & where: Wednesdays 3 to 4:30pm at CAPS
+- When & where: Tuesdays, 3 to 4:30pm beginning January 20th

-- To join: Email [email protected] to schedule an individual pre-group meeting.
+- To join: Email [email protected]